canibanoglu/tango_with_django_book/chapters/cookie.rst

 We'll use two pre-existing views for this simple exercise, ``index()`` and ``register()``.
 You'll need to make sure that you are logged out of Rango if you've implemented the user authentication functionality.
 Instead of displaying anything on the pages themselves, we'll be making use of the terminal output from the Django development server to verify whether cookies are working correctly.
 After we successfully determine that cookies are indeed working, we can remove the code we add to restore the two views to their previous state.

 In Rango's ``views.py`` file, locate your ``index()`` view.
 Add the following line to the view.
-To ensure the line is executed, make sure you put it as the first line of the view.
+To ensure the line is executed, make sure you put it as the first line of the view, outside any conditional blocks.

 .. code-block:: python